Matmorcat/BigDataProcessing/readme.md

 - *line_plots.png*: a display of mean values for both carpet and hardwood data by feature

 ### Statistics
-- *stats-carpet*: aggregate information (min, max, mean, median, and standard deviation) for the carpet data set per feature
+- *stats-carpet.csv*: aggregate information (min, max, mean, median, and standard deviation) for the carpet data set per feature
-- *stats-hardwood*: aggregate information (min, max, mean, median, and standard deviation) for the hardwood data set per feature
+- *stats-hardwood.csv*: aggregate information (min, max, mean, median, and standard deviation) for the hardwood data set per feature